Skip to main content

 The Context

-My first engineering role, joining as the 7th engineer at a wine subscription startup.
-I grew from intern to mid-level developer over two years as the company transformed, rebranding from ClubW to Winc and scaling its marketing operations.
+This was my first engineering role, joining as the 7th engineer at a wine subscription startup.
+Over two years I grew from intern to mid-level developer while the company itself transformed, rebranding from ClubW to Winc and scaling up its marketing operations.

 The Challenge

 Marketing was bottlenecked by engineering.
-Every campaign landing page required a developer to build it manually, limiting output to 3-4 pages per week.
-With seasonal campaigns and wine club promotions driving the business, this pace couldn't keep up with demand; a backlog of 40 pages would take 10+ weeks to clear.
+Every campaign landing page needed a developer to hand-build it, which capped output at 3-4 pages a week.
+The business ran on seasonal campaigns and wine club promotions, so that pace just couldn't keep up; a backlog of 40 pages would take 10+ weeks to clear.

-My manager had an idea for a self-serve CMS but lacked the technical skills to build it.
-During downtime between sprints, I took it on as a side project.
+My manager had an idea for a self-serve CMS but didn't have the technical chops to build it, so during the downtime between sprints I picked it up as a side project.

 The Solution

-I built a self-serve landing page CMS in Angular 2 (which was still in release candidate at the time).
+I built a self-serve landing page CMS in Angular 2, which was still in release candidate back then.
 The architecture included:

 • Marketing dashboard for non-technical users to create and manage pages